kspiteri/pixmaler/CONTRIBUTING.md

 - **Inject infrastructure, prop data.** `socket` and `clientId` are `provide`/`inject`ed once at connection; reactive game state flows down as props.
 No Pinia.
 - **`PixelCanvas` is imperative** — it owns its `<canvas>` and is instantiated in `onMounted`/watchers, not driven by reactivity.
 - **The server is authoritative** for phase, timer, submissions, and votes.
 Client state is a view of the server's truth — derive from the latest `state` message rather than holding local state that can drift.
+- **Broadcast the payload before the phase flip.** `endDrawing` sends `gallery` then `phase`; `endVoting` sends `results` then `phase`.
+That order is deliberate — flipping the phase first mounts the incoming screen against whatever payload the client still holds, which is the *previous* round's, and that was the root of the blank-winner bug (`13` item 48).
+A new phase that carries data follows the same order.
+- **Clear per-round client state when a round starts.** `App.vue`'s `phase === 'DRAWING'` branch nulls `drawState`, `results`, `gallery` and `voteState`.
+Nothing else clears them, and a payload outliving its round is a whole family of bugs — a stale ranking flashing last round's winner, round 1's votes pre-filling round 2's vote UI.
+Anything new you cache from a server message belongs in that reset.
 - **antfu gotcha:** `ts/no-use-before-define` — declare `useTemplateRef`/`ref`s *above* any `watch`/`computed` that references them.

 ## Structure